shuenj/tp/docs/UserGuide.md

 * Adding patient A to affiliation of staff B, will result in adding staff B to affiliation of Patient A.
 * Multiple affiliations can be added.
 * At least one affiliation field must be provided.
-* `AFFN` is specified as full name of a person in the contact list.
+* `AFFN_NAME` is specified as full name of a person in the contact list.

 Examples:
 * `addaffn 1 a/John` add `John` to affiliation of 1st person in the contact list.